fdesmond/seme-ts/README.md

 ## Current module version
 To work with our functions, just download the `tsmall` directory and launch python in the same root directory of `tsmall`.
 It then suffices to type `from tsmall import *` to retrieve all the functionalities.

-A baseline routine is provided in `script.py`.
+A baseline routine is provided in the notebook `energy.ipynb`.

 Architecture of `tsmall` module:
 ```
 tsmall/
-    augmentation.py   # empty
+    augmentation.py   # containing tsaug and dfaug
-    expand.py
-    models.py
-    subsample.py
+    preprocessing.py  # containing block_sampling and min_max_normalization
 ```

 #### dependencies
-You need to pre-install numpy, matplotlib, scipy and scikit-learn for running the code.
+You need to pre-install numpy, matplotlib and scikit-learn for running the code. (maybe libraries for wavelets in case)

 ### last updates
+ - added a very first version of the notebook `energy.ipynb`
- - added `script.py`, `models.py` and `expand.py`
+ - added `augmentation.py` with `tsaug` and `dfaug`
- - added `augmentation.py` (empty) in `tsmall`
+ - added `preprocessing.py` with `block_sampling()` and `min_max_normalization`
- - added `subsample.py` by Max in `tsmall`
- - created `tsmall` directory with `__init__.py` file to initialize the module
- - added `energydata_complete.csv` in `\` as dataframe example from Appliances energy prediction Data Set
+ - old scripts went to `old` folder

 ### overall progress
  - [x] check mathematical bibliography on Time Series Data Augmentation
  - [x] check python libraries as `tsaug`
- - [ ] add docstrings and useful comments in all python scripts
+ - [x] add docstrings and useful comments in all python scripts
  - [x] discuss the train/test split in `data_A` as well as the possible subsampling techniques to obtain `data_B`
- - [ ] implement all the proposed strategies in `subsample.py`
+ - [x] implement the sampling strategy in `preprocessing.py`
- - [ ] create the basic `script.py` with baseline routine
+ - [ ] create the basic notebook `energy.py` with baseline routine
- - [ ] discuss interpolation techniques to obtain `data_C` and thus the assumptions we want to take on the underlying ts (continuity? quasi-stationarity?)
+ - [x] discuss interpolation techniques to obtain `data_C` and thus the assumptions we want to take on the underlying ts (continuity? quasi-stationarity?)
- - [ ] implement the different augmentation techniques in `augmentation.py`
+ - [x] implement the augmentation techniques through Fourier in `augmentation.py`
+ - [ ] implement wavelet technique in `augmentation.py`
+ - [ ] test the augmented dataframe

 #### far in the future
  We also would like to include:
-  - threshold analysis with respect to `n`: how many samples do I really need to achieve a good result?
   - is it possible to do any consistency analysis or prove the procedure improve robustness?
   - is it always possible to apply the previous procedures or does it strongly depend on *normality assumptions* on the data?